trinodb/trino/docs/src/main/sphinx/glossary.rst

 .. _glossDataSource:

 Data source
-    A system from which data is retrieved, for example, PostgreSQL or Iceberg on S3 data.
+    A system from which data is retrieved - for example, PostgreSQL or Iceberg on S3 data.
 In Trino, users query data sources with :ref:`catalogs
     <glossCatalog>` that connect to each source.
 See
     :ref:`trino-concept-data-sources` for more information.